aapupu/MIST/README.md

 from mist import MIST
 adata, model = MIST(rna_path, tcr_path, batch, rna_data_type, tcr_data_type, type)
 ```
-Output contains an Anndata object of preprocessed data and trained model.<br />
+Parameters of API function are similar to command line options.<br />
+The output includes a trained model and an Anndata object, which can be further analyzed using scanpy and scirpy.<br />
 ```rna_path``` List of paths to scRNA-seq data files.<br />
 ```tcr_path``` List of paths to scTCR-seq data files.<br />
 ```batch``` List of batch labels.<br />